aws/aws-cli/awscli/topics/config-vars.rst

 ``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
 The valid values of the ``cli_timestamp_format`` configuration variable are:

-* none - Display the timestamp exactly as received from the HTTP response.
+* wire - Display the timestamp exactly as received from the HTTP response.
 * iso8601 - Reformat timestamp using iso8601 in the UTC timezone.

+The default value is ``iso8601``.

 ``cli_follow_urlparam`` controls whether or not the CLI will attempt to follow URL links in parameters that start with either prefix ``https://`` or